Cesc FabregasSpanish Footballer

 He did provide the assist for Iniesta’s winning goal in extra-time of their 1-0 victory over Netherlands in the final.

 Fabregas’ third major international tournament success came at Euro 2012.
 Del Bosque turned to Cesc to help Spain draw 1-1 with Italy in their group-stage opener.

 His only Euro 2012 goal came in a 4-0 win against Republic of Ireland.
 Fabregas showed his steel with the winning penalty against Portugal in the semi-finals.

 Cesc teed up David Silva to break the deadlock in a 4-0 win over Italy in the Euro 2012 final.

-Fabregas was part of Spain’s squad that suffered a surprise group-stage exit at the 2014 World Cup in Brazil.
+Fabregas was part of the Spain side who suffered a surprise group-stage exit at the 2014 World Cup in Brazil.

 Cesc made one assist in four appearances at Euro 2016 as Spain lost to Conte’s Italy side in the round of 16.

-Fabregas has remained good friends with his former Barcelona team-mate Lionel Messi.
-His long-term partner is close to Messi’s wife.
+Fabregas has remained good friends with his former FC Barcelona team-mate Lionel Messi over the years.

 Cesc remains close to his younger sister Carlota.
 The pair regularly post photos on social media together.